Longitudinal and International Study of Adults (LISA)

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

-Once processing is complete, all personal identifiers will be removed from the file.
-That file will be held indefinitely by Income Statistics Division.
+Once processing is complete, all personal identifiers are removed from the file.
+That file will be held indefinitely by the Income Statistics Division.

-All personal identifiers needed to link to tax files will be retained for the life of the survey's processing, but only be accessible to those directly involved in that processing.
-Once the processing lifecycle is complete, the file will be deleted.
+All personal identifiers required to link to tax files will be retained for the life of the survey's processing, but are only accessible to those directly involved in processing.
+Once the processing lifecycle is complete, the file is deleted.

 Revisions and seasonal adjustment

 This methodology type does not apply to this survey.

 The standard errors for LISA are estimated using the bootstrap method.
 For each of the four weights, a corresponding set of 1,000 bootstrap weights is also produced which can be used for estimating sampling variance.
 LISA uses a multi-stage, multi-phase survey design with calibration which means that there is no simple formula that can be used to calculate variance estimates.
 Therefore, an approximate method was needed.
 The Rao-Wu bootstrap method (Rao and Wu, 1987) is used because the sample design and calibration need to be taken into account when calculating variance estimates.